Written by Alex Wilson (3rd edition, updated on 2.7.2021),

 In June 2018, the European Commission proposed a total budget allocation of €100 billion to finance science, research and innovation projects during the 2021-2027 period, of which the vast majority, €94.1 billion in current prices, would be allocated to the Horizon Europe framework programme.
 The main aims are to strengthen science and technology, to foster industrial competiveness, and to implement the sustainable development goals in the EU.
-Horizon Europe would introduce new features such as the European Innovation Council, missions to promote research results, and new forms of partnerships.
+Horizon Europe introduces new features such as the European Innovation Council, missions to promote research results, and new forms of partnerships.
 Horizon Europe also aims at reducing administrative burdens and promoting the concept of open science.
-More operational synergies are expected through better linkage with other EU programmes, such as cohesion policy (e.g. the European Social Fund), the new Digital Europe programme, and the new European Defence Fund.
+More operational synergies are expected through better linkage with other EU programmes.

 |Proposal for a regulation of the European Parliament and of the Council establishing Horizon Europe – the framework programme for research and innovation, laying down its rules for participation and dissemination|